qutip/qutip/doc/guide/guide-dynamics.rst

 Setting ODE solver options
 ============================

-Occasionally it is necessary to change the built in parameters of the ODE solvers used by both the odesolve and mcsolve functions.
+Occasionally it is necessary to change the built in parameters of the ODE solvers used by both the mesolve and mcsolve functions.
 The ODE options for either of these functions may be changed by calling the Odeoptions class :class:`qutip.Odeoptions`

 >>> opts=Odeoptions()